semaphoreci/docs/language-go_5bdc5b272c7d3a01757abb91.md

 ## Supported Go Versions

 Go 1.10 is the default version in the Virtual Machine used by Semaphore 2.0.
-Go 1.11 is supported as well.
+Go 1.11 and Go 1.12 are supported as well.
 You can change versions with `sem-version`.
-Here's an example of how you can select and use Go 1.11:
+Here is an example of how you can select and use Go 1.11:

 <pre><code class="language-yaml">blocks:
   - name: Tests